PrinshavKandel/dsa-queue-simulator/README.md

 **Queue Logic:**

 This project uses two queue data structures to manage traffic.
-The first is a normal vehicle queue that follows the First In First Out principle and is implemented using a singly linked list.
+The first is a normal vehicle queue that follows the First In First Out principle and is implemented using a ***singly linked list***.
-The second structure is a lane priority queue, implemented using an array-based list, which determines the order in which lanes are served.
+The second structure is a lane priority queue, implemented using an ***array-based list***, which determines the order in which lanes are served.
 Each lane has an associated priority value, and the list is kept sorted so that the highest-priority lane is served first.
 Under normal conditions, all lanes have equal priority.
 When congestion occurs, such as when lane AL2 exceeds ten vehicles, it is given higher priority and served